- Additional Positions at AU

 - Favorite Spot on Campus

 Maggie Burnette Stogner is the Executive Director of the Center for Environmental Filmmaking (www.environmentalfilm.org) and a professor of Film and Media Arts.
 She brings over 30 years of filmmaking experience to the Center and to the classroom.
 During her nine years at National Geographic, she produced, directed and wrote numerous documentaries, and was senior producer of the award-winning weekly programs Explorer and Ultimate Explorer.
-Her recent films include the award-winning "Unbreathable - The Fight For Healthy Air" (2020), www.unbreathable.org, and "In the Executioner's Shadow" (2018), which are both distributed by New Day Films, www.newday.com, and the broadcast documentary "Gold Mountain" (2016) about pioneering Chinese in the West.
-She is founder of Blue Bear Films (maggiebluebear.media) and directs/produces/writes documentaries, as well as immersive media for world-touring cultural exhibitions for National Geographic, the Smithsonian, LucasFilms, and others.
+Her recent films include the award-winning "Upstream, Downriver" (2022) www.upstreamdownriver.org, "Unbreathable - The Fight For Healthy Air" (2020) www.unbreathable.org, and "In the Executioner's Shadow" (2018), which are distributed by New Day Films, www.newday.com.
+She also directed, produced, and wrote the broadcast documentary "Gold Mountain" (2016) about pioneering Chinese in the West.
+She is founder of Blue Bear Films (maggiebluebear.media) and has an impressive record of creating documentaries as well as immersive media for world-touring cultural exhibitions for National Geographic, the Smithsonian, LucasFilms, and others.
 Her award-winning work includes two King Tut exhibitions; The Greeks; Real Pirates; Afghanistan: Hidden Treasures; Indiana Jones and Adventure of Archaeology; and Roads of Arabia.

 She is committed to creating opportunities for experiential learning through high-impact creative production labs that embrace diversity and inclusion.
 Her work embodies the belief that compelling storytelling and multi-format media have the power to inspire and to be a catalyst for meaningful change.
 Collaborating with the next generation of media makers is a critical part of this endeavor.